DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

 ## Tutorial: Install The Submodules

-When the user clones the deploy repository, the submodules will not be cloned by default.
-Therefore, the user must manually clone the submodules.
+When you clone the deploy repository, the submodules will not be cloned by default.
+Therefore, you must manually clone the submodules.

-- The user decides which *group of submodules* to clone.
+- You must decide which *group of submodules* to clone.

 - Submodules are grouped by algorithm, computer or robot type.

+If you have any errors cloning the submodules, notify the maintainer.

+- You might need to be given permissions to clone the repositories.

 ## Required submodules

-The user must clone these of submodules.
+These are the required submodules that must be cloned.

 **Clone the common submodules**